pingforhelp/BCA/English/Grammar.md

 -------end of this topic------
 > [!ANNOUNCEMENT]
-> FOR further notes please wait for some time as I'm editing out factual errors and removing Slang.
+> FOR further notes please wait! for some time as I'm editing out factual errors and removing or adding explanations for the slang I used.